msaraiva/alpine-erlang/README.md

 I'll describe here some examples on how to create minimal docker images for Elixir projects using Alpine Linux.

+> **Note:** All base images listed here are automated builds and their Dockerfiles can be found in the [dockerfiles](https://github.com/msaraiva/docker-alpine/tree/master/dockerfiles) folder.

 ### Hello world (compilation on host machine)
 A simple command line executable